-Figure 8 shows partial snapshot of FileNamingConvention ontology after the completion of this final step.
-Using approximate string matching based on Levenshtein distance [18] we provide domain experts with suggestions of other Unknown terms that lexically match (previously unknown) term, which have recently been defined.
-For instance, we recommend terms like "x-l", "x\line" and "x-line", which are similar to the "xline", to be included under the same concept Cross Line Slice.
-If domain experts agree with the recommendation we update the domain ontology to reflect the newly acquired knowledge about the multiple representation of Cross Line Slice.
-We then search for all other instances having "xl", "x line", or "x-line" in their attribute sets in order to annotate them with Cross Line Slice.
+Using approximate string matching based on Levenshtein distance [18] we provide domain experts with suggestions of other Unknown terms that lexically match.
+For instance, we recommend terms like "x-l", "x_line" and "x-line", which are similar to the "xline", to be included under the same concept Cross Line Slice.
+If domain experts agree with the recommendation, we update the domain ontology to reflect the newly acquired knowledge about the multiple representation of Cross Line Slice.
+We then search for all instances having "xl", "xl"," x line", or "x-line" in their attribute sets in order to annotate them with